Basilica Of Our Lady Of Guadalupe, Mexico City

 Photography

-Photography is permitted in most outdoor areas of the complex and in the old basilica museum.
-Inside the new basilica, photography near the tilma is restricted.
-Flash photography is prohibited throughout.
-Dress modestly and be mindful of ongoing religious services.
+Photography is permitted in most outdoor areas and in the museum.
+Near the tilma inside the new basilica, restrictions apply.
+Flash photography is prohibited throughout the complex.
+Dress modestly and be attentive to active religious services when choosing what to photograph and when.

 Other Things to Do Nearby